Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx25-htlc-receiver-exercise.md

 Below is a breakdown of each element:

-1. **Empty byte array (`&[][..]`)**: First, we need to add a dummy element to the stack (`OP_0`), since there is an `OP_CHECKMULTISIG` error that pops an extra item of the stack.
+1. **Empty byte array (`&[][..]`)**: First, we need to add a dummy element to the stack (`OP_0`), since there is an `OP_CHECKMULTISIG` bug that pops an extra item off the stack.

 2. **Remote HTLC signature**: Next, we add our counterparty's pre-signed signature.
-Remember, they give this to use when we are setting up the HTLC!
+Remember, they give this to us when we are setting up the HTLC!

 3. **Local HTLC signature**: Then we add our signature, which we just created.

 4. **Payment preimage (`&payment_preimage[..]`)**: This is the key difference from the witness we created for the Timeout Transaction!
-Since the preimage is exactly 32 bytes, it will cause the Bitcoin script interpreter to evaluate the success path (IF branch).
+Since the preimage is exactly 32 bytes, it will cause the Bitcoin Script interpreter to evaluate the success path (IF branch).
 The interpreter will then hash the preimage and check if it matches the payment hash.
 ```
 OP_DUP OP_HASH160 <RIPEMD160(SHA256(revocationpubkey))> OP_EQUAL
 OP_IF